CLiMBlab-Stanford/climbprep/README.md

 Note that this script is interactive and your responses will be required at points.

-Alternatively, you can set manually.
+Alternatively, you can set up manually.
 This will involve setting up your `~/.profile` and `~/.bashrc` files following the instructions in the [cluster onboarding docs](https://docs.google.com/document/d/1nlpqFCRX4wo-gqa84rA9X0DaYYIPNFjB9dgFl3RUjlQ/edit), adding the environment variables from the `BASHRC` constant in